FluidPianist/react-18/my-react-app/README.md

 ```

 - useTransition is a React Hook that lets you update the state without blocking the UI.

+- if we dont use the useTransition to enclose our slow function
+  called newItems - we wont be able to type anything in the form

 ```js
 import { useState, useTransition } from 'react'